a327ex/emoji-merge/README.md

   end
 ```

 This sets the plant's position based on its direction.
 The `.direction` attribute represents which direction the plant object is pointing, and as you can see in-game, the plants are generally pointing up, but they can also be attached to the walls on either left or right, in which case they would be pointing right and left respectively.
-The plant object should work seamlessly regardless of position, and this makes sure that collider + sprite positions (which are based on the object's `.x, y` attributes) are aligned correctly.
+The plant object should work seamlessly regardless of position, and this makes sure that collider + sprite positions (which are based on the object's `.x, .y` attributes) are aligned correctly.
 Because this is a decorative object that should have no gameplay effect but it's located inside the gameplay area, it's initialized as a ghost collider.

 ```lua
   self:timer_init()